-Design or Physical Value Is rare, unique, representative, or early example of a style, type, expression, material, or construction method Х Displays a high degree of craftsmanship or artistic merit Х Demonstrates a high degree of technical or scientific achievement Х
+Design or Physical Value Is rare, unique, representative, or early example of a style, type, expression, material, or X construction method Displays a high degree of craftsmanship or artistic merit X Demonstrates a high degree of technical or scientific achievement Х

 The property at 9 Church Street contains a representative example of Neo-Gothic church architecture.
-Neo-Gothic architecture is a prominent form of church architecture throughout Canada, likely due to its free forms and craftmanship with refined decorative elements such as carvings, steep pitched roofs, and windows with foils or leaf patterns.
-The original stone foundation is two stories in height with a 50ft spire tower flanking the north-west corner of the building (Figure 24).
+Neo-Gothic architecture is a prominent form of church architecture throughout Canada, likely due to its free forms and craftsmanship with refined decorative elements such as carvings, steep pitched roofs, and windows with foils or leaf patterns.
+The original stone foundation is two stories in height with a 50ft spire tower flanking the north-west corner of the building.
 The two later additions have been cladded with a limestone façade that scales the first storey to match the stonework of the Church portion.
 The light-yellow stone of the original church building is characteristic of western Ontario Neo-Gothic architecture and is often found in mid-to-late nineteenth century stone church construction in Ontario.
-The north and west elevations are flanked with twelve wall buttresses, eight on the north elevation and four on the west (Figure 20 & 24).
+The north and west elevations are flanked with twelve wall buttresses, eight on the north elevation and four on the west.

-Other design elements on the building include three-point arched doorways and windows on the portion of the building that is the original Congregational Church, drip moulds atop some of the larger arched windows that are a smoother texture than the surrounding stone and follow the curvature of the windows and doors (Figures 21 & 22), and the intricate designs of the stained glass windows to highlight the craftsmanship of Neo-Gothic style (Figure 25).
+Other design elements on the building include three-point arched doorways and windows on the portion of the building that is the original Congregational Church, drip moulds atop some of the larger arched windows that are a smoother texture than the surrounding stone and follow the curvature of the windows and doors, and the intricate designs of the stained glass windows to highlight the craftsmanship of Neo-Gothic style.
 The large stained-glass windows on the north, east, and west elevations show a high degree of technical achievement.
 The intricate designs on the 16ft stained glass window on the west elevation illuminate the interior of the building with colours and have an opacity that provides privacy when indoors.
 Segmentally-arched window openings are located on the north and west elevations at the basement level.

-Historical or Associative Value Has direct associations with a theme, event, belief, person, activity, organization, or institution that is significant to a community Yields, or has potential to yield, information that contributes to an understanding of a Х community or culture Demonstrates or reflects the work or ideas of an architect, artist, builder, designer, or Х theorist who is significant to a community

-The historic and associative value of the property at 9 Church Street is related to its origins as the home of the Congregational Church at Georgetown and its evolution into a library and theatre.
-Since its beginning as a Congregational church, the property has acted as a hub for knowledge mobilization, arts and culture, and community interaction.
+Historical or Associative Value Has direct associations with a theme, event, belief, person, activity, organization, or X institution that is significant to a community Yields, or has potential to yield, information that contributes to an understanding of a X community or culture Demonstrates or reflects the work or ideas of an architect, artist, builder, designer, or Х theorist who is significant to a community beginning as a Congregational church, the property has acted as a hub for knowledge mobilization, arts and culture, and community interaction.
 Prior to the addition completed in 1981, the building also housed training sessions held by the Canadian Military during World War I, allowed the local YMCA to use the spaces for gym classes and other activities post WWI, and was used by multiple community groups including the Georgetown Women's Institute who donated funds during the initial renovations in 1912 for a rest room to be added.